pr0g/clang-experiments/README.md

     - Potential locations include:
       - `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja\ninja.exe`
       - `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja\ninja.exe`
-- To use the Ninja generator from your normal terminal with MSVC you must also run `vcvars64.bat`.
-This is so CMake knows the location of the compiler (`cl.exe`).
+- To use the Ninja generator from your normal terminal with MSVC or Clang you must also run `vcvars64.bat`.
+This is so CMake knows the location of the compiler (`cl.exe`) and libraries (`kernel32.lib` etc.).
     - Potential locations include:
       - `"C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat"`
       - `"C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`
 - It is also possible to simply launch the Developer Command Prompt for Visual Studio to have these options added automatically to the environment.

-> The exact location of `ninja.exe` and `vcvars64.bat` may differ depending on which version of Visual Studio you have installed (year/edition etc.)).
+> The exact location of `ninja.exe` and `vcvars64.bat` may differ depending on which version of Visual Studio you have installed (year/edition etc.).

 ## Projects